 Well, we can answer two of those.

-Numero uno would be the ability to insulate.
+Priority number one would be the ability to insulate.
 Your choice of roof glass needs to be able to reflect heat back into your home as opposed to simply letting it pass through.
-In the glass world, insulation is measured by something we call a “U-value”, with a lower U-value being superior to a higher one.
-So, say the glass units in your Lantern Roof all had a U-value of 1.2 – it would insulate better than a Lantern Roof comprised of glass units that had U-values of 1.6.
+In glass, insulation is measured by something we call a “U-value”, with a lower U-value being superior to a higher one.
+So, say the glass units in your Lantern Roof all had a U-value of 1.2, this roof would insulate better than a Lantern Roof comprised of glass units that had U-values of 1.6.
 Simple.

 A well-insulating Lantern could be that difference between a cosy extension and a crisp one.
 Because as we all know, heat has a propensity to rise, and if something rises far enough it’ll hit the ceiling.
 The question is: what will it do when it gets there?
 Will it bounce off or pass through?
 Well, that depends on your glass.

 No one wants an oven for an orangery.
-In the summer you need a place that stays cool, and a high performing Lantern Roof can help you create just that.
-Another glass property to consider is that of “solar gain”.
+In the summer you need a place that stays cool, and a high-performing Lantern Roof can help you create just that.
+The glass property used to measure this is called “solar gain”.

 Solar gain is a measure of how much heat crosses the precipice from the exterior of the glass to the interior of the glass, dictating how warm the inside of your extension gets.
 The metric here is the “G-value”, again with a lower number being superior.
 For example, a glass unit with a G-value of 0.2 is preferable to one of 0.4, meaning 80% of solar heat energy would be reflected compared to 60% in this instance.

-So now we’ve explored temperature, warming up with a low U-value and keeping cool with a solid G-value.
-But when it comes to high performance roof glass solutions there are other areas where they outperform their A, B or C-rated counterparts.
+So now we’ve explored temperature, warming up with a low U-value and keeping cool with a low G-value.
+But, when it comes to high-performance roof glass solutions, there are other areas where they outperform their A, B or C-rated counterparts.

 The first of these is noise reduction.
 A premium roof glass allows less external noise to pass through its surface than standard glass.
 So, if you’re a reader, a gamer, or someone who just likes a bit of peace and quiet, a high-performance glass may be what is needed in your Lantern Roof.

 Finally for this section, let’s talk about self-cleaning.
-Believe it or not, thanks to a complicated chemical reaction wherein dirt is broken up on the surface of the glass and carried away by rain water, your new Lantern Roof may very well be able to clean itself, how cool is that.
+Believe it or not, thanks to a complicated chemical reaction wherein dirt is broken up on the surface of the glass and carried away by rain water, your new Lantern Roof may very well be able to clean itself.

-So, to summarise, get the right glass for your Lantern Roof and create an extension that is a comfortable place to be no matter whether it’s summer or winter, no matter whether it’s noisy or quiet outside, that cleans itself and keeps your aesthetic looking as good as new.
+So, to summarise, get the right glass for your Lantern Roof and create an extension that is a comfortable place to be no matter whether it’s summer or winter, no matter whether it’s noisy or quiet outside, that cleans itself and keeps your aesthetic looking good.

 So, there you have it, the top 3 reasons to install a Lantern Roof.
-Whether it be for wonderful aesthetics, increased natural light exposure, or the long list of high-performance-related benefits, a Lantern Roof can elevate your homelife into a new echelon.
+Whether it be for wonderful aesthetics, increased natural light exposure, or the long list of performance-related benefits, a Lantern Roof can elevate your home life into a new echelon.

 “What glass do you recommend for a Lantern Roof?”
 The answer, my friend, is SMARTGLASS Ultra86.